arobb/python-processrunner/docs/index.rst

 Determining when to stop
 ------------------------
 There are multiple mechanisms to determine when the :term:`command` has stopped and :term:`readers` have finished.
+This may seem like a topic for later, but skipping this can cause indefinite hangs!

 :term:`Blocking` methods hold (block) the user's application from continuing to execute. :meth:`wait` is the most thorough, as it blocks until both the